Seto, Aichi: Demographics

 Per Japanese census data, the population of Seto has been increasing over the past 60 years.

 History

-Middle Ages
+Feudal period

 The area had been famous for its ceramics production since at least the Kamakura period.

 Early modern period

 During the Edo period, the area of modern Seto was controlled by the Owari Tokugawa of Owari Domain.

 Late modern period

 During the Meiji period, Seto village was organized in 1888 with the establishment of the modern municipalities system, becoming a town in 1892.

 After annexing the neighboring village of Akatsu in 1925, Seto was raised to city status on October 1, 1929.

 Much of the city was destroyed by air raids in 1945 during World War II.

 Contemporary history

 In the postwar period, the city grew as a bedroom community for Nagoya and as a tourist designation.
 On March 25, 2005, Expo 2005 opened with its main site being in Nagakute and additional activity in Seto.

 The expo continued until September 25, 2005.